pmckenz1/nn_sims/README.md

 # nn_sims
 Fitting models to simulated data.

+The file 'example_fitting.ipynb' contains a walkthrough.